Azure/ARO-RP/docs/upstream-differences.md

       In the example above you need to:
         * Checkout `github.com/openshift/cluster-api-provider-kubevirt` at commit `e5aed9c73f1f`.
         * In go.mod find a replace directive for `kubevirt.io/client-go`.
-        * Add/update relevant replace directive in ARO-RP `go.mod`.
+        * Add/update relevant replace directive in `go.mod`.
 1. `make generate`.
+1. A local image can be built for testing purposes and pushed to a dev ACR repo.
+The process for [publishing the final image uses ADO](https://msazure.visualstudio.com/AzureRedHatOpenShift/_wiki/wikis/ARO.wiki/452838/ARO-Installer-Image-Deployment-Process)

+In the ARO-RP codebase:

 1. Update `pkg/util/version/const.go` to point to the new release.
     * You should be able to find latest published release and image hash [on quay.io](https://quay.io/repository/openshift-release-dev/ocp-release?tab=tags).
+1. (Optional) `make discoverycache`.
+    * This command requires a running cluster with the new version.
+1. The list of the hard-coded namespaces in `pkg/util/namespace/namespace.go` needs to be updated regularly as every minor version of upstream OCP introduces a new namespace or two.

+Publish RHCOS image to the Azure Cloud Partner Portal:
 1. Publish RHCOS image.
-See [this document](./publish-rhcos-image.md).
+See [this document](https://github.com/openshift/installer-aro-wrapper/blob/main/docs/publish-rhcos-image.md).
 1. After this point, you should be able to create a dev cluster using the RP and it should use the new release.
-1. `make discoverycache`.
-    * This command requires a running cluster with the new version.
-1. The list of the hard-coded namespaces in `pkg/util/namespace/namespace.go` needs to be updated regularly as every minor version of upstream OCP introduces a new namespace or two.